calmm-js/partial.lenses/README.md

 restriction of traversals that target a single element.
 Isomorphisms are a restriction of lenses with an inverse.

+Some optics libraries provide many more abstractions, such as "optionals", "prisms" and "folds", to name a few, forming a DAG.
+Aside from being conceptually important, many of those abstractions are not only useful but required in a statically typed setting where data structures have precise constraints on their shapes, so to speak, and operations on data structures must respect those constraints at *all* times.

+In a dynamically typed language like JavaScript, the shapes of run-time objects are naturally *malleable*.
+Nothing immediately breaks if a new object is created as a copy of another object by adding or removing a property, for example.
+We can exploit this to our advantage by considering all optics as *partial*.
+A partial optic, as manifested in this library, may be intended to operate on data structures of a specific type, such as arrays or objects, but also accepts the possibility that it may be given any valid JSON object or `undefined` as input.
+When the input does not match the expectation of a partial lens, the input is treated as being `undefined`.
+This allows specific partial optics, such as the simple [`L.prop`](#prop) lens, to be used in a wider range of situations than corresponding total optics.

 #### Operations on optics

 ##### <a name="modify"></a>[`L.modify(optic, maybeValue => maybeValue, maybeData)`](#modify "L.modify :: POptic s a -> (Maybe a -> Maybe a) -> Maybe s -> Maybe s")